spiral-project/daybed/docs/source/fieldtypes.rst

    The metadata type is not really a field because the record has no trace of it.
    It can be use to add a description between fields.

-   Has for the group type, it has no incidence on the definition, it can save information to display in between fields.
+   As for the group type, it has no incidence on the definition, it can save information to display in between fields.

 For instance: